 We Recommend Hello Disc

-Hello Disc is a new product featuring a looped tab for easy removal and is made of soft, BPA-free silicone.
-Impressively, it holds as much as about three to five tampons and, unlike a period cup, one size fits most women.
+Hello Disc features a looped tab for easy removal and is made of soft, BPA-free silicone.
+It holds as much as about three to five tampons and, unlike a period cup, one size fits most women.

 These aquatic organisms are filter feeders and digest plankton and bacteria.
 Sea sponges are also highly absorbent, and they expand as they retain moisture.
 When used as a period product, they function similarly to a stringless tampon.

-Although some medical experts have concerns about yeast or bacteria in the sponge creating health issues, many women find them an eco-friendly alternative to tampons.
+Although some medical experts have concerns about yeast or bacteria in the sponge creating health issues, they are a popular alternative to disposable tampons.
 They are reusable for up to six months and contain no synthetic ingredients.
 In addition, many women find them very comfortable because they adjust to the contour of the body.

 How To Clean Period Sponges

-You should clean sea sponges at least every eight hours (or less for heavy flow) by rinsing them in water and ringing them out.
+You should clean sea sponges at least every 8 hours (or less for heavy flow) by rinsing them in water and ringing them out.
 If desired, use a gentle soap.
-Periodically, soak the sponge for 5 to ten minutes in 1 cup of warm water with one of the following:
+Periodically, soak the sponge for 5 to 10 minutes in 1 cup of warm water with one of the following ingredients:

 - 1 tablespoon vinegar